-Members may call the 24-hour Nurse Advice Line anytime they are experiencing symptoms or need health care information.
-Registered nurses are available 24 hours a day, 7 days a week.
+Members may call the 24-hour Nurse Advice Line any time they are experiencing symptoms or need health care information.
+Registered nurses are available 24 hours a day, 7 days a week, 365 days a year.

 Molina is committed to helping our Members: